aid2e/boot-camp-2024/_sources/Day-1/HPC-course/file_systems_WM.md

 # William & Mary Research Computing: File Systems Tutorial

 ## Overview
-William & Mary Research Computing offers multiple file systems for different purposes[^1^][1].
+William & Mary Research Computing offers multiple file systems for different purposes.
 This tutorial will guide you through each file system, its use case, and how to interact with it.
+Most of the content in this page has been taken from the lecture given at [W&M by W&M Research Computing](https://www.wm.edu/offices/it/services/researchcomputing/using/tutorials/introtohpc_0921231.pdf)

 ## File Systems